Not sure if Pet Passages is right for you?

 Potential Mitigations

-• It is still valuable to discuss the management team's accessibility and quality of support with current franchisees.
+- It is still advisable to discuss the management team's background and strategic vision with a business advisor.

 Private Equity Ownership